-- 1. Each Member State shall provide that one or more independent public authorities are responsible for monitoring the application of this Directive, in order to protect the fundamental rights and freedoms of natural persons in relation to the processing of their personal data and to facilitate the free flow of personal data within the Union. - 1a.
-Each supervisory authority shall contribute to the consistent application of this Directive throughout the Union.
-For this purpose, the supervisory authorities shall co-operate with each other and with the Commission in accordance with Chapter VII. - 2.
-Member States may provide that a supervisory authority established under Regulation EU/XXX may be the supervisory authority referred to in this Directive and assumes responsibility for the tasks of the supervisory authority to be established under paragraph 1 of this Article. - 3.
-Where more than one supervisory authority is established in a Member State, that Member State shall designate the supervisory authority which shall represent those authorities in the European Data Protection Board.
+- 1. Each Member State shall provide that one or more independent public authorities are responsible for monitoring the application of the provisions adopted pursuant to this Directive. - 1a.
+Each supervisory authority shall contribute to the consistent application of this Directive throughout the Union. (...)
+For this purpose, the supervisory authorities shall co-operate with each other and the Commission in accordance with Chapter VII. - 2.
+Member States may provide that a supervisory authority established (...) under Regulation EU/XXX may be the supervisory authority referred to in this Directive and assumes responsibility for the tasks of the supervisory authority to be established under paragraph 1 of this Article. - 3.
+Where more than one supervisory authority is established in a Member State, that Member State shall designate the supervisory authority which (...) shall represent those authorities in the European Data Protection Board.